The Yoga of Leadership

 Making more conscious, less reactive decisions

-Non-Attachment (Vairagya) This principle teaches leaders to:
+2. Non-Attachment (Vairagya) This principle teachers leaders to:

 Separate their sense of self-worth from outcomes